bouwe77/bouwe77.github.io/content/blog/elm-rendering-html/elm-rendering-html.md

         ]
 ```

-Just like with most frontend frameworks, Elm is not opinionated about CSS styling, so there are many more ways of doing that.
+Just like with most frontend frameworks, Elm is not opinionated about CSS styling, so there are many more ways to do styling.

 ### Conclusion